 NOTE: This is a holdover from the original Windows 3.0 release.
 For all Windows versions beyond 1995, this is not used.
 If IconOnTop=1, the Icon will remain as a topmost window, so the icon will always be visible.
-If IconOnTop=0, the My-T-Pen icon will be a normal window, and will fall behind other windows.
+If IconOnTop=0, the OnScreen with CrossScanner icon will be a normal window, and will fall behind other windows.